juandresrodca/IntuneGraph/README.md

 https://juandresrodca.github.io/IntuneGraph/demo/
 ---

-## Try it in 30 seconds — no tenant needed
+## Try it in 30 seconds, no tenant needed

 ```powershell